axgkl/pds/README.md

 💡 The installation look and feel may be further improved in the future but you get the idea...

+Edit: Dropped the 2 pane tmux view.
+If you want to see what is going on during install, use `pds att -l`, in another terminal (will cause the installer to wait for confirmation before each tmux close)

 ### Existing NeoVim Install

 Before installing pds, you might want to run `pds.sh stash mybackup`.